 Protect your plants

 One of the most important things you can do if squirrels are an issue is to protect your plants.
 Seeds and young plants are particularly vulnerable, as squirrels will nip off soft shoots and dig up and eat seeds.
 Get around this by protecting young plants by sowing and growing in a greenhouse, propagator or cloche so the squirrels can't get to them.

-Protect bulbs growing in pots by covering them with a layer of chicken wire or metal mesh.
+Protect spring bulbs growing in pots by covering them with a layer of chicken wire or metal mesh.
 You can remove this after the bulbs start producing shoots.
 Tulips and crocus are particularly vulnerable.

 Squirrel-proof your feeders

 Nutritious bird seed mixes and peanuts are a magnet for grey squirrels.
 There are a number of ways to deter them, such as buying squirrel-proof bird feeders.
 These are usually surrounded by a metal cage that birds can get through but prevents squirrel entry, though there are many other designs, too.

 Bird feeders on top of metal poles can be greased to prevent squirrels ascending them.
 Try smearing oil or vaseline on the metal pole to prevent them from gripping it – they'll soon give up.
 Remember, squirrels can leap surprising distances, so site feeders and tables away from fences and other high points that make it possible for them to reach their goal.
 Hanging bird feeders from washing lines or string is often not enough to stop squirrels from reaching feeders – their agility means they have little trouble walking these tightropes.